 Q: What if my child is already in school?

-1BBK is designed specifically for children who are not yet in school.
+This program is designed specifically for children who are not yet in school.
 While your school-aged child is not eligible for the tracker, you can absolutely set a goal with them to read 1000 books (or more).

 Q: Can we count books that have been read to my child by someone else (for example, a librarian, babysitter, sibling, etc.)?

-Any book that has been read to your child counts.
+Any book that has been read to your child counts!

-The time you spend reading books for 1000 Books Before Kindergarten counts towards your Summer Reading Club goal.
+The time you spend reading books for 1000 Books Before Kindergarten also counts towards your Summer Reading Club goal.

 Q: My child likes to move and won’t sit for an entire story.
 Does it still count?

 Yes!
 Children need to move and explore the world around them—it’s how they learn.
-Young children have varying attention spans and sometimes certain books just don’t capture their attention.
+Young children have varying attention spans, and sometimes certain books just don’t capture their attention.
 You can keep reading while they move or simply count it as read even if you have not finished the entire book.
 Tip: Try reading interactive books or books that require the reader to participate.

 Q: What else can I do (at the library) to help my child get ready for reading?